Meet Our Mentors

 Personal Statement:

-"I played Division I Lacrosse at the University of Michigan and recently graduated with a degree in psychology.
-While our program finished with its most successful season in history, ranked within the top 5, and I concluded my career as an All-American, I value the lessons I learned throughout my time at the university and the relationships within my team more than our accolades.
+"I value the lessons I learned throughout my time at the university and the relationships within my team more than our accolades.
 After closing a 15-year chapter of playing organized sports, I’m not ready to step away from the field and know I have more to give to athletics.
 I’m eager to combine my education in psychology, personal experience with mental performance, and dedication to mental performance advocacy with my lifelong love for athletics."

 Kendall Martin